 But, even the most low-maintenance floor needs a good clean now and again.
-Follow these tips to keep your tile sparkling, clean, and splatter-free.
+All you need to keep your tile floors clean is some vinegar, floor cleaner, and a vacuum/mop.
+Follow these tips to keep your tile sparkling and splatter-free.

 How Often Should You Clean Tile?

 Generally speaking, tile floors can mostly be dry cleaned with a broom or vacuum once a week.
 But, around once a month, you'll want to bust out the mop and bucket to wet clean the floors as well.

 - PH-neutral floor cleaner

 Dry-cleaning your floors about once a week is a good practice to get into.
 Not only does it keep grit and debris from building up and being tracked around the house, but it's also good for the tile as well.
 As you walk around, built-up debris can grind into the tile, damaging finishing and dulling the shine.

 To dry clean a tile floor, simply sweep or vacuum the entire area, taking care to get under counters and sinks.
 Vacuums are great for doing this quickly, but brooms offer advantages like being able to get into narrow spaces without busting out attachments.
 For messy areas, like busy kitchens, dry-cleaning may also need to happen more frequently.

 Step 2: Move On to a Wet Cleaning